|

 R is used in statistics mostly, and as soon as people accomplish making LLMs good at Python and other more common languages, they will train them in R too.

+I don't think data analysis or programming are very AI safe career paths at all.
 The job prospects are better than my first degree...(which is basically abject poverty).

 Bahamut.Senaki